 - Second, if a student does not graduate, they have an additional two years to graduate from the institution, or they will be responsible to pay any tuition funds used at the institution.

 As said previously, there is no magic bullet to fix our education system.
-However, these approaches will start to close the gap in education and get our state and district back on the path to prosperity and progress.
+However, by closing our moths and opening our ears, and actually listening to those out on the front lines, we will start to close the gap in education and get our state and district back on the path to prosperity and progress.